jaydeelew/CompareAI/docs/ANONYMOUS_MOCK_MODE_GUIDE.md

 1. Log out or use an incognito window
 2. Navigate to the main CompareAI interface (as an anonymous user)
+3. You should see a green banner at the top: "🎭 Anonymous Mock Mode Active - Using test responses instead of real API calls (Dev Mode)"
-3. Select any models you want to test
+4. Select any models you want to test
-4. Enter a prompt and submit
+5. Enter a prompt and submit
-5. The system will return pre-defined mock responses instead of calling OpenRouter
+6. The system will return pre-defined mock responses instead of calling OpenRouter
-6. Backend console will show: `🎭 Anonymous mock mode active (global setting)`
+7. Backend console will show: `🎭 Anonymous mock mode active (global setting)`

 ## Technical Details